1992–93 Eerste Divisie

 The Dutch Eerste Divisie in the 1992–93 season was contested by 18 teams, two less than in the previous season.
-This was due to the departure of VCV Zeeland and FC Wageningen.
-VVV-Venlo won the championship.
+This was due to the demise of VCV Zeeland and FC Wageningen.
+VVV won the championship.

 The play-off system was changed again this season, it was made less complex.
 A second team from the Eredivisie now was offered a chance to avert relegation.
 Only a group round was held in which six entrants were divided in two groups of three teams.
 Four entrants were from this league, the two others were the numbers 16 and 17 from the Eredivisie.